eginer/quantum_package/docs/source/users_guide.rst

    [-m int]       Spin multiplicity (2S+1) of the molecule.
 Default is 1.
    [-o file]      Name of the created EZFIO file.
-   [-p string]    Name of the pseudopotential [-build-info]  print info about this build and exit [-version]     print the version of this build and exit [-help]        print this help text and exit
+   [-p string]    Name of the pseudopotential
+   [-help]        print this help text and exit
                   (alias: -?)